Critical Issues

 The MLC's Critical Issues Process

-Since 2010, the Manufacturing Leadership Council’s Critical Issues agenda is the outcome of a unique, annual, member-driven process to identify the most urgent and important issues facing manufacturing companies in the year ahead.
-Refreshed every year, it is based on extensive consultation with more than 3,500 senior executives and associate members of the Manufacturing Leadership Council and Board of Governors.
+Since 2010, the Critical Issues Agenda has been the outcome of a unique, annual, member-driven process to identify the most urgent and important issues facing manufacturing companies in the year ahead.
+It establishes the MLC's strategic plan and directly influences the research program, content focus, events and services portfolio for the year ahead.